tucats/ego/LANGUAGE.md

 ## sort <a name="sort"></a>

-The `sort` package contains functions that can sort an array containing only homogeneous base types (int, string, float).
+The `sort` package contains functions that can sort an array containing only homogeneous base types (int, string, float64).
 If the array contains interface or struct types, it cannot be sorted.
 The sort occurs "in place" in the array.

 ### sort.Ints(array)